SQL Server stored procedure if exists update else insert

 Now, we will learn to create a stored procedure using multiple fields to check the existence of a record and perform insert or update operations.

-For this demonstration, we are going to use the following car inventory table that contains information related to old cars and their price.
+For this demonstration, we will use the following car inventory table that contains information related to old cars and their price.

 Sample table in SQL Server for stored procedure